basarat/algorithms/src/random/README.md

-# Random numbers in JavaScript
+# Create random integers in a given range
-> Learn how to create random numbers using JavaScript.
+> Learn how to create random integers using JavaScript / TypeScript.

-JavaScript Math.random provides you with a random floating point number between range [0, 1).
+JavaScript Math.random provides you with a random floating point number in the range [0 inclusive, 1 exclusive).

 ```js
 console.log(Math.random());